microsoft/typespec/docs/introduction/reproducibility.md

 1. Use `package-lock.json`
 2. Use [versioning library](../standard-library/versioning/overview.md)
-3. Keep track of commit ids
+3. Keep track of commit IDs